1 Peter

 Suffering as Christians (4:12-19)

-Peter encourages believers not to be surprised by the fiery trials they face but to rejoice in sharing Christ's sufferings, knowing that the Spirit of glory rests on them, and he reminds them that judgment begins with the household of God, calling those who suffer according to God's will to entrust their souls to their faithful Creator.
+Peter encourages believers not to be surprised by the trials they face but to rejoice in sharing Christ's sufferings, knowing that the Spirit of glory rests on them.
+He reminds them that judgment begins with the household of God and calls those who suffer according to God's will to entrust their souls to their faithful Creator.

 Instructions to Elders and Final Exhortations (5:1-14)